kikoseijo/klaravel/README.md

 ### Lumen configuration

-If you need all features this package provides you will have to enable the following in your projects `boostrap/app.php` file:
+If you need all features this package provides you will have to enable the following on your project `boostrap/app.php` file.

 ```php
 $app->withFacades();